JeffCoster/merge/ex1.md

 </body>

 ```
-Removing the static prototype content, and collapsing the repeated product and size html into section templates,
+Removing the static prototype content, and collapsing the repeated product and size html into section templates, gives:
-to create the required Merger template, gives:

 ```html
 <body>